-- (b) Claims Substantiation.
-A Participant who has elected to receive HCSA Benefits for a Period of Coverage may apply for reimbursement by submitting a request in writing to the Plan Administrator in such form as the Plan Administrator may prescribe, by no later than the June 30 following the close of the Plan Year in which the Medical Care Expense was incurred (except that for a Participant who ceases to be eligible to participate, this must be done no later than 90 days after the date that eligibility ceases, as described Section 7.8) setting forth: - The person(s) on whose behalf Medical Care Expenses have been incurred; - The nature and date of the Expenses so incurred; - The amount of the requested reimbursement; - A statement that such Expenses have not otherwise been reimbursed and that the Participant will not seek reimbursement through any other source; and - Other such details about the expenses that may be requested by the Plan Administrator in the reimbursement request form or otherwise (e.g., a statement from a medical practitioner that the expense is to treat a specific medical condition, or a more detailed certification from the Participant).
+(b) Claims Substantiation.
+A Participant who has elected to receive HCSA Benefits for a Period of Coverage may apply for reimbursement by submitting a request in writing to the Plan Administrator in such form as the Plan Administrator may prescribe, by no later than June 30 following the close of the Plan Year in which the Medical Care Expense was incurred (except that for a Participant who ceases to be eligible to participate, this must be done no later than 90 days after the date that eligibility ceases, as described Section 7.8) setting forth:

+• The person(s) on whose behalf Medical Care Expenses have been incurred;

+- The nature and date of the Expenses so incurred; - The amount of the requested reimbursement; - A statement that such Expenses have not otherwise been reimbursed and that the expense is to treat a specific medical condition, or a more detailed certification from the Participant).